 The Committee may form and delegate to one or more subcommittees all or any portion of the Committee’s authority, duties and responsibilities, and may establish such rules as it determines necessary or appropriate to conduct the Committee’s business.

-The Committee shall review and assess annually its performance and report the results to the Board.
+The Committee shall review and assess its performance annually and report the results to the Board.

-The Committee shall review and assess annually the adequacy of this charter and, if appropriate, recommend changes to the charter to the Board.
+The Committee shall review and assess the adequacy of this charter annually and, if appropriate, recommend changes to the charter to the Board.

 Authority, Duties and Responsibilities